By: Sara Patterson

 • Enforce complete transparency when it comes to information pertaining to Australia's financial entities.

 Every country has its Forex trading sessions and therefore requires a foreign exchange regulation body.
-The ASIS is the sole authority or regulatory body of Australia, which has a very strong presence in the global financial markets.
+The ASIC is the sole authority or regulatory body of Australia, which has a very strong presence in the global financial markets.

-ASIS has the authority to regulate Australian companies, financial markets and services, as well as professionals who are involved in investments, insurance, and deposit taking and credit.
+ASIC has the authority to regulate Australian companies, financial markets and services, as well as professionals who are involved in investments, insurance, and deposit taking and credit.

-As the regulator of the markets, ASIS assesses how effectively authorized financial markets are complient with their legal obligations to operate fair, orderly and transparent markets.
+As the regulator of the markets, ASIC assesses how effectively authorized financial markets are complient with their legal obligations to operate fair, orderly and transparent markets.
 They also advise the Australian Minister about authorizing new markets.